| Silky's Positioning Framework for Pre-scale B2B SaaS

-When you position the product, you confuse buyers.
+When you position the product, you end up competing on price and polularity.

 Position the customer instead.